Here are 10 time-off expressions that can come in handy at work as well as in your daily communication in English and provide a better understanding.

 The time that a parent is allowed to spend away from work to take care of their baby.

-Ex: He has taken parental leave to look after the baby while his wife returns to work.
+Ex: Thomas has taken parental leave to look after the baby while his wife is getting back to work.

 The money paid by a company to an employee who cannot work due to illness.

 Ex: If you are absent from work due to illness, you may be able to claim sick pay.

 A public holiday

 A day when almost everybody does not have to go to work (for example January 1st).

 Ex: We have 25 days paid holiday plus 10 public holidays.